Spectral Interpolation

 With our primary colors selected and the reflectance curves created for each one, we can use these curves to create any color within our gamut.
 More interestingly, we can take a color and deconstruct it into concentrations of these primary reflectance curves and then construct a new curve that represents the color.

-With the ability to represent any color within our gamut as a reflectance curve, we then can mix colors by identifying what the curves are and then applying Kubelka-Munk theory, converting those curves into absorption and scattering data and mixing them.
+With the ability to represent almost any color within our gamut as a reflectance curve, we then can mix colors by identifying what the curves are and then applying Kubelka-Munk theory, converting those curves into absorption and scattering data and mixing them.
 Once mixed, we can transform them back to a reflectance curve and then back to our target color space.

 Kubelka-Munk theory can be used in a couple of ways, one that utilizes absorption and scattering data independent of each other, which can be referred to as the two-constant approach, and one that treats the absorption and scattering as a single constant, which we will call the single-constant approach.
 Generally, for paint, the two-constant approach is probably more accurate, but since we generate the reflectance curves without knowing specifically what the absorption vs scattering properties are, especially since this is not based off real paint data, the "spectral" mixing uses the single-constant approach.